 Be Mindful Of Mobile Intranet Font Sizes

 A mobile user shouldn’t have to squint or zoom in to read the text on a mobile site.
 Choose a font that lends itself to mobile devices.
-For example, Arial or Helvetica naturally include a little extra space
+For example, Arial or

 between letters making them a good choice for mobile sites as the text is that bit more legible.
 And don’t forget to make the text large enough so that it can be easily read on a variety of devices.